Charles Francis Rice: Ministry

 He was noted for serving the Wellington Church after his retirement, until his death in 1927.

 Boards and Committee work

+In 1896, he gave an address entitled "The outlook for the future" at the Centennial Exercises of the New England Conference held in Wilbraham, Massachusetts.

 He was an incoming trustee of the New England Methodist Conference in 1902, and dealt with the results of unwise investments, which had cost the church thousands of dollars.